 Language: German & English

-Condition: Excellent.
-Minimal handling wear, clean interior, tight binding, no marks.
+Condition: Excellent condition.
+Minimal handling wear; clean interior; tight binding; no marks.

 Fragments of culture, preserved in the quiet.